seamplex/feenox/doc/FAQ.md

 FeenoX does not have "input decks."
 It has "input files," which are syntactically-sugared English-like plain-text ASCII files that describe the problem to be solved.
 First see the [examples](https://www.seamplex.com/feenox/examples/) and the [test directory](https://github.com/seamplex/feenox/tree/main/tests).
 Then read the [documentation](https://www.seamplex.com/feenox/doc/).

-There is a syntax highlight file for the text Kate that helps the edition of input files.
+There are syntax highlighting files [for Kate](https://github.com/seamplex/feenox/blob/main/doc/feenox.xml) and [for Vim](https://github.com/seamplex/feenox/blob/main/doc/fee.vim) that helps the edition of input files.
+Contributions for other editors (emacs?) are welcome.

 ![The Kate Text Editor can be used to prepare input files with syntax highlighting.](nafems-le10-problem-input.svg)